Erfan-Mashayekh/Erfan-Mashayekh.github.io/_posts/2015-02-10-shock-vortex-interaction.md

 where $$ \tau = r/r_c$$ and $$ r = \sqrt{ (x - x_c)^2 + (y - y_c)^2 } $$ and the angle $$ \theta $$ is measured with reference to the vortex core $$ (x_c , y_c )$$.
 Here, $$ \epsilon $$ indicates the strength of the vortex, $$ \alpha $$ controls the decay rate of the vortex, and $$ r_c $$ is the critical radius for which the vortex has  the maximum strength.
 Similar to [Darian et al.](https://doi.org/10.1016/j.jcp.2010.09.028) we take the computational domain to be $$ [0, 2] \times [0, 1]$$ and also $$ \epsilon = 0.3 $$, $$ r_c = 0.05 $$, and  $$ \alpha = 0.204 $$.

+The pressure contours are depicted in the figure.
+These results are derived from a grid of dimensions $$ 251 x 101 $$ and leverage a constant time-step of $$ \Delta t = 0.001 $$.